AlwynBarry/cs-integration/README.txt

-# CS Integration
+# Integration for ChurchSuite
 Contributors: Alwyn Barry
 Tags: Events, ChurchSuite, Featured
 Requires at least: 6.4
 Tested up to: 6.7.2
-Stable tag: 1.0.1
+Stable tag: 1.0.2
 License: GPLv2 or later

-CS Integration is a plugin to enable display of data from ChurchSuite JSON feeds
+Integration for ChurchSuite is a plugin to enable display of data from ChurchSuite JSON feeds

 ## Description

-CS Integration is a plugin that requests JSON data from a supplied ChurchSuite feed and displays the data returned.
+Integration for ChurchSuite (AKA CS Integration) is a plugin that requests JSON data from a supplied public ChurchSuite feed and displays the data returned.
 The API feed currently provides for querying Calendar Events and SmallGroups.
 The plugin allows you to provide parameters which will filter the request.

 ## Current features include: